-In the experiments we measure the number of block transfers needed to maintain the code with different peer behaviors.
-We chose a = 10 and T three times bigger than the average disconnection time.
-In any case we performed other experiments that showed that changing these parameters do not influence significantly the results.
+In the experiments, we test different environments changing the stability of peers, and we measure the number of block transfers needed to maintain the code.
+We chose a = 10 and T to be three times bigger than the average disconnection time.
+In any case, we performed other experiments that showed that changing these parameters does not influence the results significantly.